luizpancini/AeroBeams.jl/docs/src/index.md

 - Dynamic stall (original[^7] and modified Beddoes-Leishman models[^8])

 The beam assembly can also be immersed in gust fields, such as:
-- Discrete gusts (sharp-edged, 1-cosine, ...)
+- Discrete gusts (sharp-edged, one-minus-cosine, ...)
 - Continuous gusts (based on von Kármán or Dryden 2-dimensional spectra)

 Four types of analysis can be simulated: